wendlingd/Browse-InfoSeeking-PubMed/README.md

 Information introducing the script describes mechanisms, requirements, and a few caveats.

-Run this report periodically so you and your staff can have an uncomplicated foothold into this type of research.
+Run this bibliometric report periodically so you and your staff can have an uncomplicated foothold into this type of research.